attack68/rateslib/PACKAGING.md

 Update pyproject.toml with new version.
 Delete the switcher in the releases branch since this is taken from main.
 Add release date to whatsnew file.
+Once reverted back to main, switch "release" back to dev.

 Checks:
 $ coverage run -m pytest